Investor Relations

 As for cross-shareholdings, the OKI Group strives to reduce the number of shares each year by taking both quantitative and qualitative factors into consideration for each stock.

 Pension assets are invested in corporate pension funds.
-Investment targets and etc. are drafted by the Investment Management Committee and the decided at the Board of Trustees.
+Investment targets etc. are drafted by the Investment Management Committee and then decided at the Board of Trustees.
 Members of both committees include employee representatives as well as people with expertise in the finance and human resources departments, appointed by the Company.

 5. Risks related to laws and regulations

-In the various regions in which it does business, both inside and outside Japan, the OKI Group is naturally subject to various laws and regulations, including business and investment permits, national security, environment-related laws and regulations, information protection regulations, foreign trade and foreign exchange laws and regulations, competition laws and regulations, and import and export regulations implemented for purposes related to economic sanctions and etc., and tax systems.
+In the various regions in which it does business, both inside and outside Japan, the OKI Group is naturally subject to various laws and regulations, including business and investment permits, national security, environment-related laws and regulations, information protection regulations, foreign trade and foreign exchange laws and regulations, competition laws and regulations, regulations related to bribery, and import and export regulations implemented for purposes related to economic sanctions and etc., and tax systems.

 In Japan, it is also subject to laws and regulations, including laws and technical standards for products and services, the Subcontract Act, the Construction Business Act, and the Industrial Safety and Health Act, as well as the Basic Act on Cybersecurity, etc. in connection with the Internet and other advanced information and telecommunications networks.

-Failure to comply with these laws and regulations (including similar and similar laws and regulations) in Japan and overseas could result in additional costs and impede our business activities.
+Failure to comply with these laws and regulations (including similar laws and regulations) in Japan and overseas could result in additional costs and impede our business activities.
 In addition, we could lose the trust of our customers and society, resulting in an impact on the OKI Group's business performance and financial status.

 The OKI Group promotes compliance with all laws and regulations that apply to its businesses, including those named above.
 Compliance efforts are implemented through an integrated Groupwide structure that includes the designation of sections responsible for managing compliance, efforts to promote employee training, and efforts to monitor the state of compliance, thereby ensuring thorough compliance within the Group.